 To better characterise the PTM events, various computational methods have been developed to predict PTM sites directly from protein sequences.
 Since enzymes function with high specificity, enzyme-specific predictive models which predicts PTM sites for specific enzymes are considered to have superior prediction performance.
-For example, in GPS 3.0 kinase-specific predictive models were constructed for 464 protein kinases22 [77, 214, 215], while in PROSPER protease-specific predictive models were constructed for 24 protease families23 [298].
+For example, in GPS 3.0 kinase-specific predictive models were constructed for 464 protein kinases for 24 protease families [298].